NeuraiProject/neurai-rpc/neurai_methods.md

     "address" : "address",    (string) the raven address "account" : "account",    (string) DEPRECATED.
-The associated account, or "" for the default account "scriptPubKey" : "key",   (string) the script key "amount" : x.xxx,         (numeric) the transaction output amount in RVN "confirmations" : n,      (numeric) The number of confirmations "redeemScript" : n        (string) The redeemScript if scriptPubKey is P2SH "spendable" : xxx,        (bool) Whether we have the private keys to spend this output
+The associated account, or "" for the default account "scriptPubKey" : "key",   (string) the script key "amount" : x.xxx,         (numeric) the transaction output amount in XNA "confirmations" : n,      (numeric) The number of confirmations "redeemScript" : n        (string) The redeemScript if scriptPubKey is P2SH "spendable" : xxx,        (bool) Whether we have the private keys to spend this output